 About Mass Communications at Lindenwood University-Belleville

-Work alongside a current NHL public address announcer and our sports information staff by becoming an announcer for Lindenwood University-Belleville athletic teams.
+Become an announcer for Lindenwood University-Belleville athletic teams.
 Get a feel for a network newsroom by helping to produce programs for LBTV and The Lynk Radio in the campus’ own state-of-the-art Communication Center.
 Join the staff of The Lynx Tale student newspaper to make your voice heard on campus.
 One-of-a-kind opportunities for experiential learning abound for mass communications students at Lindenwood University-Belleville.

 Mass Communications Faculty

-Widely recognized experts in their fields, the communications at Lindenwood University-Belleville are award-winning filmmakers, video artists, professional sports commentators, and radio announcers.
+Widely recognized experts in their fields, the communications faculty at Lindenwood University-Belleville are award-winning filmmakers, video artists, professional sports commentators, and radio announcers.
 Their classes are guided by their firsthand experience in the industry, and the personalized nature of Lindenwood courses allows you to benefit from a close mentoring relationship with them.

 Earning a Bachelor of Arts Degree in Mass Communications